Keene, California: Geography

 According to the United States Census Bureau, the CDP has a total area of 9.4 sqmi, over 99% of it land.

+A small community, Woodford, of about 30 buildings once existed about 1 mile southeast of Keene.

 Climate

 Keene is categorized as being within the 8b USDA hardiness zone, meaning temperatures can get as low as 15 to 20 °F.

 History

 The Keene post office opened in 1879, closed in 1881, and re-opened in 1885.
 Keene was founded in 1876 with the name Wells as a railroad town.
 The name Wells honored Madison P. Wells, a local rancher.
 The town was renamed Keene in honor of James P. Keene, a financier.

 César Chávez

 The UFW moved its national headquarters to Keene from Delano, California.
 César Chávez spent his last years in Keene.
 The walls of his United Farm Workers office in Keene were lined with hundreds of books ranging in subject from philosophy, economics, cooperatives, and unions, to biographies of Gandhi, the Kennedys, and Che Guevara.
 He is buried at 29700 Woodford Tehachapi Rd, Keene, CA 93531, on the campus of the UFW headquarters.

 The National Chavez Center was opened on the UFW campus in 2004 by the Cesar E. Chavez Foundation.
 It currently consists of a visitor center, memorial garden and the grave site of the civil rights leader.
 When it is fully completed, the 187 acre site will include a museum and conference center to explore and share Chávez's work.
 A two-acre parcel of the site was designated as César E. Chávez National Monument on October 8, 2012.